 In my previous blog post, I shared how Alteryx successfully integrated specific sales training elements into their corporate-wide new employee orientation.
-By doing so, they ensure new employees not just acclimate into corporate culture, but can also fully comprehend the awesomeness of the products.
-In the digital era, marketing and PR need all the help they can get from all employees to spread the goodness of their products organically.
+By doing so, they ensure new employees not just acclimate into corporate culture.
+Also they can also fully comprehend the awesomeness of the products.
+In the digital era, marketing and PR need all the help they can get.
+That help comes from all employees, to spread the goodness of their products organically.
 After all, the best marketing is still referrals and word-of-mouth.

 So here are the 3 lessons I learned from Alteryx Sales Academy, which I was fortunate to attend.

 The Sales Academy as Part of New Employee Orientation

 Alteryx merges their 3.5-day new employee orientation and a 1 day Sales Academy into a 4.5-day long training week.

 Since only one day is assigned to sales training, many sales elements such as product messaging, competitive landscape, buyers’ personas, and product demos are seamlessly incorporated into the overall employee orientation so that both sales and non-quota carrying employees are properly trained.
 As part of the new employee orientation, all employees are required to explain product messaging without presentations and scripts.
 Also they have to discuss Alteryx’s product position as part of Gartner’s Magic Quadrant, conduct a product demo using real data, and give a presentation with key takeaways.
 It’s a dry-run for real-life customer interactions.

 Focus on key elements that Sales Needs to Know at the Orientation